 Using a black felt-tip marker, write the fiscal year in which the case was closed on the outside of the file jacket.

-Change the file location status in ReHabWorks to Records Center
+Change the file location status in ReHabWorks to:

+“Records Center” if the file was closed prior to FY 2017, or

+“FileNet” if the file was closed in or after FY 2017.